Make Your Own Mead With 5 Ingredients

 While we do some other stuff, go ahead and fill a bowl with some hot water and put your honey containers in there.
 This will make the honey extraction process more awesome.

 A note about your portions.
 This is a tough one.
-We used an averaged sized orange for this gallon jug, we could have put another or even two if we really wanted too.
+We used an average-sized orange for this gallon jug, we could have put in another or even two if we really wanted to.
 You'll have to think about what you believe using more or less of your given fruit will do to the end taste.
 Will it be sweeter?
 Overpowering?
 A giant blob of a mess?
-We've heard and read about the law of thirds, the law of 4 parts (one part fruit, one part honey, two parts water) and we think, do whatever strikes your fancy.
+We've heard and read about the law of thirds, the law of four parts (one part fruit, one part honey, two parts water) and we think, do whatever strikes your fancy.
 You are the mead master of your own house.

 We added around 30 raisins.
 You could probably just grab a handful or two and chuck them in the jug.

 This is a strange step that not even we really understand.
-Many argue, with evidence that looks straight out of a chemistry text book, that you need a huge amount of raisins and/or grapes to effect and support the process that the yeast goes through in eating the sugars in our concoction.
+Many argue, with evidence that looks straight out of a chemistry textbook, that you need a huge amount of raisins and/or grapes to affect and support the process that the yeast goes through in eating the sugars in our concoction.
 Others say you need to mash up or blend your raisins to help the yeast out in doing its thing.
 Further, newer recipes say forget the raisins.

-We used one 1lbs 8oz container of honey per gallon jug.
+We used one 1 lb 8 oz container of honey per gallon jug.
 It would be better, and much more traditional, to use a lot more honey.
 But, let's be honest, honey is expensive.
 If you've got spare change, you should probably use around 2-3lbs (or more!) per gallon for a truer mead experience.

-At the three week phase, you can strain/siphon your creation into another clean jug/container and replace the balloon on it.
-This will make for a clearer mead, it will also change how the end product will taste.
+At the three-week phase, you can strain/siphon your creation into another clean jug/container and replace the balloon on it.
+This will make for a clearer mead, and it will also change how the end product will taste.